vielmetti/homeport/diary.md

 ## Decisions

- * We don't version formulas in the image, because we don't version `apt-get`, we can never garuntee that we're going to build the exact same image in the exact same order.
+ * We don't version formulas in the image, because we don't version `apt-get`, we can never gaurantee that we're going to build the exact same image in the exact same order.
  * Naming is `@image` and `home@` or `home@user`.
  * You're fighting a war inside your head against multi-tenancy, and